kmoshada/Python_UI_Maker/README.md

-# User Manual: App Builder Framework
+# User Manual: App Builder Framework (Version 01)

 ## 1. Overview

 Welcome to the App Builder Framework!

-This project is a foundational framework for a web-based, visual application builder.
+This project is a foundational framework for a web-based, visual application builder(For now, Kivy Library only).
 It is designed to be extended and built upon.
 In its current state, it consists of a Python/FastAPI backend and a React frontend, containerized with Docker.

 The primary feature is the ability to take a JSON-based description of UI components and generate a runnable Python script for a Kivy mobile application.